Data-driven spectral decomposition and forecasting of ergodic dynamical systems: Galerkin method with delay-coordinate maps for systems with pure point spectra

 where the functions $ \tau_{s,\epsilon}( \tilde X_i ) $ are modified bandwidth functions which estimate the sampling density up to a proportionality constant in the presence of noise.
 Details on these functions and the asymptotic properties of diffusion maps with the kernel in~\eqref{eqKVB2} are included in~\ref{appNoise}.

 Kernels in delay-embedding space have previously been used in conjunction with diffusion maps for correction of timing uncertainties in time-ordered data \cite{FungEtAl16}.
-Here, we demonstrate that such kernels are also useful for denoising data corrupted by i.i.d.\ noise.
-As discussed in~\ref{appNoise}, the effect of i.i.d.\ noise is to introduce a random bias with positive expectation to the pairwise squared distances $ \lVert \tilde X_i - \tilde X_j \rVert^2 $.
-In particular, by the law of large numbers, as the number of delays $ s $ increases that bias converges to a constant number equal to $ 2 R^2 $.
-This bias affects the kernel by introducing (1) a multiplicative bias in the density estimates $ \hat \sigma_{s,\epsilon }$ used in~\eqref{eqKVBE}, and (2) a positive offset in $ \lVert \tilde X_i - \tilde X_j \rVert^2 $ relative to the true value $ \lVert X_i - X_j \rVert^2 $.
-However, both of these effects can be removed through appropriate normalizations; in particular, the influence on the bandwidth functions can be removed by a rescaling of $ \hat \sigma_{s,\epsilon }$ to construct $ R $-independent functions $ \tau_{s,\epsilon}$, and the influence of the distance offset is canceled out in the diffusion maps normalization.
-As a result, the diffusion maps matrix $ \tilde P $ constructed from the noisy data provides a consistent approximation of the integral operator $ \mathcal{ P }_\epsilon $ (see Section~\ref{secDataDrivenBasis}) up to an $ O( \epsilon^2) $ correction which does not affect the consistency of the Laplace-Beltrami operator approximated through $ ( I - \tilde P_\epsilon ) / \epsilon $.
-We can therefore employ our Galerkin scheme for the Koopman eigenvalue problem in Algorithm~\ref{algGenerators} using clean basis functions determined through the eigenfunctions of $ \tilde P $.
+As shown in Theorem~\ref{thmNoise} in~\ref{appNoise}, such kernels are also useful for denoising data corrupted by i.i.d.\ noise.
+In particular, the effect of i.i.d.\ noise is to introduce a random bias with positive expectation to the pairwise squared distances $ \lVert \tilde X_i - \tilde X_j \rVert^2 $.
+By the law of large numbers, as the number of delays $ s $ increases with a suitable scaling $ s(N) = o( N )$, the effect of that bias cancels in the diffusion maps normalization.
+As a result, the diffusion maps matrix, $ \tilde P $, constructed from the noisy data provides a consistent approximation of the integral operator $ \mathcal{ P }_\epsilon $ (see Section~\ref{secDataDrivenBasis}) up to an $ O( \epsilon^2) $ correction which does not affect the pointwise consistency of the Laplace-Beltrami operator approximated through $ ( I - \tilde P_\epsilon ) / \epsilon $.
+Note that the flatness of the metric $ \bar g $ established in Theorem~\ref{thmGBar} is important in deriving this result.
+In summary, for sufficiently large $ s $ we can employ our Galerkin scheme for the Koopman eigenvalue problem in Algorithm~\ref{algGenerators} using clean basis functions determined through the eigenfunctions of $ \tilde P $.
 Theoretically, this approach allows for the removal of i.i.d.\ noise of arbitrarily large variance provided that arbitrarily many delays $ s $ can be used.
 In practice, the amount of variance that can be feasibly handled is limited by the total number of samples $ N $ (as we must have $s \ll N $).
-Furthermore, if the system has nonzero Lyapunov exponents (a case that we are not treating here) adding delays leads to the same eigenfunction bias issues as described in Section~\ref{secDelay}.
+Furthermore, if the system has nonzero Lyapunov exponents (a case that we are not treating here) adding delays leads to the eigenfunction bias issues discussed in Section~\ref{secDelay}.